urieltan/tp/docs/DeveloperGuide.md

       Use case restarts at step 1.

+**Use case: UC13 Edit a task**

+**MSS**

+1. User requests to edit some fields of a task(s).
+2. Lifebook acknowledges the request by replacing the field(s) to the respective information.
+3. User then requests to search for the tag in the contact list.
+4. Lifebook shows the contact that is associated with the tag.
+5. User also requests to search for the tag in the TaskList.
+6. Lifebook shows the task that is associated with the task.

+    Use case ends.

+**Extensions**

+* 1a.
+The given person/task index is invalid.

+    * 1a1.
+Lifebook shows an error message.

+      Use case restarts at step 1.

+* 2a.
+The list is empty.

+* 3a.
+The user does not give any additional field to be edited.

+    * 3a1.
+Lifebook shows an error message.

+      Use case restarts at step 1.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.